Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Introduction

-We highlight the key contributions of our work as follows: \begin{itemize} \item We introduce PanoV2V-15K, a large-scale dataset of paired clean--degraded 360$^\circ$ videos, enabling diffusion-based panoramic restoration for downstream 3D scene reconstruction. \item We propose Rein3D, a novel framework centered on a V2V diffusion model.
-It effectively restores missing regions and refines the global 3D scene. \item Extensive experiments demonstrate our superior performance, particularly in generating large-scale environments and supporting long-range exploration. \end{itemize}
+We highlight the key contributions of our work as follows: \begin{itemize}[leftmargin=*,itemsep=2pt, topsep=2pt, parsep=0pt] \item We introduce PanoV2V-15K, a large-scale dataset of paired clean--degraded 360$^\circ$ videos, enabling diffusion-based panoramic restoration for downstream single-pano 3D scene reconstruction. \item We propose Rein3D, a novel framework that formulates single-panorama 3D scene completion as 3D-prior-guided panoramic video restoration followed by global 3DGS refinement. \item Extensive experiments demonstrate our superior performance in both panoramic video restoration and 3D indoor scene reconstruction, particularly for large-scale environments and long-range exploration. \end{itemize}